 Foster care is a service provided by the State of Florida, through the Department of Children and Families (DCF), for children that the Dependency Court finds cannot return home and cannot be placed with relatives or other safe adults.
-BFP serves as the Child Placing Agency for our county and manage the licensure and re-licensure of family foster homes.
-DCF or agencies with which they contract find families in the community to serve as foster parents.
+DCF, or agencies with whom they contract, find families in the community to serve as foster parents.
 However, in some cases, the child or children will live in a group home setting.
-If you are interested in foster parenting, please contact (321) 752-4650 ext.
-3055.
+The benefit of a foster home is the security and comfort of a family setting.
+If you are interested in foster parenting, please call Brevard Family Partnership at (321) 752-4650 or visit www.brevardfp.org.